getify/You-Dont-Know-JS/types & grammar/ch5.md

 Yeeeaaahhhh.
 That's terribly ugly.
 But it works!
 And it illustrates the point that statement completion values are a real thing that can be captured not just in our console but in our programs.

 There's a proposal for a future addition to the JS language, which (at time of writing) is nothing more tangible than just a "possible for ES7+", but it's interesting to consider nonetheless.
-The feature is called "do expressions".
+The feature is called "do expressions."
 Here's how it would work:

 ```js
 var a = do {